cthree/tinyISPShield/README.md

 available from Digikey.
 It's under $20.
 Not the cheapest.
 It does however have 30um gold flash, 3x that of comparable parts in the Digikey catalog.
-I personally hate tools that suck so I opted for the better part, I only need one.
+I personally hate tools that suck so I opted for the better part, I only need one and I don't want to do this more than once.
 Rework it as you please.

 The LEDs and limiting resistors are all optional.
 You can get away with as few parts as the PCB, ZIF, and a 0.100" header strip.
 I populated